 Telephone Company Responsibilities:

-Ponderosa will always be available to install or repair IW, and will work with you to determine whether a malfunction in a telephone line is located in your IW or in the telephone company’s network.
+Ponderosa will always be available to install or repair IW and will work with you to determine whether a malfunction in a telephone line is located in your IW or in the telephone company’s network.

 Ponderosa will inform you of your options once it is determined that your IW is at fault.